Zoneomics Logo

 Subd.
 4.

-Except as provided in the FRD district and except as allowed under Sections 21170.02 and 21170.03 of this Chapter, farm animals (including miniatures) are prohibited in the City.
+Except as allowed in the FRD district and except as otherwise permitted under Sections 21170.02 through 21170.04 of this Chapter, farm animals (including miniatures) are prohibited in the City.
 In the FRD district, any pen, pasture, paddock, feedlot or building designed to confine a farm animal shall be located not less than 100 feet away from any residential dwelling that is not owned or leased by the person owning the farm animal.

 Subd.
 5.